Skip to Content

 Now, you don’t have to watch the one in Dublin – there are some big St. Patrick’s Day parades in the US, for example, shown online.

-12. The downing of the shamrock
+12. The drowning of the shamrock

 how to say cheers in Irish